learnrelay/learnrelay/content/queries/variables.md

   },
 )
 ```
-initially, we sort descending by id and thus only query the first 1000 Pokemons.
+Initially, we sort descending by id and thus only query the first 1000 Pokemons.
 If however the `sortOrder` variable is changed from within the component with a call to `setVariables`, we might change that amount to 100000.